Mark Barash, Ph.D.

 About Dr. Mark Barash:

-Dr. Barash is an enthusiastic advocate of forensic science and criminal justice with over 22 years of professional experience in the Forensic DNA field, including 10 years of operational experience as a DNA Reporting Police Officer.
-During his Police career, he contributed to some 600 hundred criminal investigations by analyzing biological evidence from armed robberies, sexual assaults, homicides, and terrorist attacks.
+Dr. Barash is an enthusiastic advocate of forensic science and criminal justice with over 22 years of professional experience in the Forensic DNA field, including 10 years of operational experience as a DNA Reporting Police Officer in Israel Police.
+During his Police career, he contributed to hundreds of criminal investigations by analyzing biological evidence from armed robberies, sexual assaults, homicides, and terrorist attacks.

 Dr. Barash's research interests span multidisciplinary areas such as craniofacial genetics, anthropology, biometrics, bioinformatics, machine learning, forensic genealogy, indirect DNA transfer, and applications of massively parallel sequencing.
 Mark's primary research focuses on building innovative forensic intelligence tools for the prediction of externally visible characteristics such as facial appearance and other visible traits of potential investigative value from a DNA sample.